 This could be Samuel A. Adams who was a merchant in this area.
 He was born around 1844.
 The Joe Gourd email:

 Here are the trade cards for the unlisted “Moosic Mountain Tansy Bitters”.
 Moosic Mountain is located in Pennsylvania.
 The bitters were prepared in Scranton, Pa.
 We have previously used one of the cards in an earlier post.
 The card is the one with the girl and the dog.
 It was used in the “Children in Advertising posts.
 This unlisted bitters has been identified to Bill Ham.

-Bil Ham has clean up a listing for a future Bitters Bottles Supplement that will read:
+Here is the new listing for Bitters Bottles Supplement 2 that will read: